SnehashishRout/Code_At_Glance/Greedy.md

 Input: s = "(*))"
 Output: true

 Solution : The problem is just a variant of the string containing ( and ) and need to find the valid one.
-All we do is maintain a count of ( and increment it by if we encounter '(' and decrement if ')'.
+All we do is maintain a count of ( and increment it by 1 if we encounter '(' and decrement if ')'.
 We return false immediately if we encounter a ')' when count is 0 or another way to say it is if anytime count becomes negative which denotes there is ')' for which there was no previous '('.
 But the current condition that * can be '(' or ')' or empty brings out that we need to explore all 3 scenarios when we encounter * so it is becomes a recursive problem which can be optimized by DP Memoization.
 But this problem specifically can be optimized using Greedy also.
 So we know count can vary in 3 possible directions for * depending upon what do we choose it to be.
 So instead of single value we can maintain a range of values which can count can have.
 So we maintain 2 variables , lmin and lmax that is the min and max values count can have while iterating a particualr index of string.
 So if [lmin, lmax] = [0, 2] it means till that point in the string count can have any vsalue from 0 to 2.
 So we follow simple rules :
 1. If s[i] == '(' we increment the lmin,lmax by 1
 2. If s[i] == ')' we decrement the lmin,lmax by 1
 3. if s[i] == '*' we decrement lmin by 1 and increment lmax by 1 because * can be ')' in which case the minimum value can be one less than the current one and it can also be '(' so max value can be 1 more than the current lmax.
-4. At any point if our lmin becomes -ve we make lmin = 0 because we cant have lmin -ve and this -ve scenario occurs if ')' is more than '(' which can never be a valid string.
+4. At any point if our lmin becomes -ve we make lmin = 0 because we we are considering a value of * which is ')' and that is inturn making the whole expression invalid as no. of ')' exceeds '(' .
-5. At any point if our lmin becomes -ve we return false which means we are considering a value of * which is ')' and that is inturn making the whole expression invalid as no. of ')' exceeds '(' .
+5. At any point if our lmax becomes -ve we return false which means cant have lmax -ve and this -ve scenario occurs if ')' is more than '(' which can never be a valid string.

 Memoized Recursive Soln :
 ```cpp